Wall20k/youth-mental-health-wa/README.md

 ## Limitations

+### General

 This analysis is a county-level ecological study.
-All findings describe associations between aggregate county indicators and should not be interpreted as individual-level causation.
-A high county-level correlation between poverty and youth sadness, for example, does not mean that any individual child living in poverty will experience sadness — it means that counties with higher poverty rates tend to report higher sadness prevalence in aggregate.
+All findings — both correlational (Phase 1) and ML-based (Phase 2) — describe associations between aggregate county indicators and should not be interpreted as individual-level causation.
+A county with high food insecurity and high mental distress does not mean that food-insecure individuals in that county are experiencing distress; it means the county-level aggregates co-occur.
+This distinction (the ecological fallacy) applies to every finding in this project.

+### Phase 1 (WA County Analysis)

 Correlation does not prove causation.
-The Pearson correlations reported throughout this analysis quantify the strength and direction of linear associations between county-level indicators.
-They do not establish that one variable causes changes in another.
-Unmeasured confounders, shared demographic structures, and the small sample size (n = 39 counties) can all influence correlation estimates.
-Very high correlations (r > 0.90) in particular should be interpreted as strong exploratory signals warranting further investigation, not as definitive proof of a mechanism.
+The Pearson correlations quantify linear associations between county-level indicators but do not establish that one variable causes changes in another.
+Unmeasured confounders, shared demographic structures, and the small sample size (n = 39 counties) can all inflate or deflect correlation estimates.
+Very high correlations (r > 0.90) should be interpreted as strong exploratory signals, not definitive proof of a mechanism.

-Several of the youth mental health indicators used in this analysis are survey-based, modeled, or proxy-derived rather than direct county-level clinical measurements.
+Several indicators are survey-based, modeled, or proxy-derived rather than direct county-level clinical measurements.
 NSCH and YRBSS data originate from state-level surveys and are allocated to counties using demographic weighting.
 BRFSS estimates are similarly survey-based.
-These allocation methods are standard in public health research but introduce estimation uncertainty that is not reflected in the correlation coefficients.
+These allocation methods are standard in public health research but introduce estimation uncertainty not reflected in the correlation coefficients.

-The K-means clustering (k=3) is used as exploratory county segmentation to identify groups with similar access and risk profiles.
-It is not a predictive model and should not be treated as one.
-The cluster assignments are sensitive to the choice of k, the variables included, and the random seed.
-They are useful for structuring discussion about which counties share similar characteristics, but they should be validated against local program data and expert knowledge before being used to guide funding or policy decisions.
+The K-means clustering (k=3) is exploratory county segmentation.
+It is not a predictive model.
+Cluster assignments are sensitive to the choice of k, the variables included, and the random seed.
+They should be validated against local program data before guiding decisions.

 The caregiver access finding (70.6% reporting difficulty) comes from the NSCH, a nationally representative caregiver-reported survey.
-Survey-based measures may reflect reporting bias — caregivers who are more engaged with the health system may be more likely to respond — and the state-level estimate carries a margin of error not shown in the figure.
+Survey-based measures may reflect reporting bias, and the state-level estimate carries a margin of error not shown in the figure.

+### Phase 2 (National ML Models)

-The ML models (Random Forest, Ridge/Lasso, PCA, Hierarchical Clustering, Logistic Regression) were trained on CDC PLACES 2023 county-level estimates derived from BRFSS, which are themselves modeled from survey data — not direct measurements.
-The models explain 29–48% of variance in mental distress (R² = 0.291–0.479), meaning more than half of county-level variation is driven by factors not captured in these 8 predictors.
-Feature importance rankings describe predictive power within this specific model and dataset, not causal mechanisms.
-The Lasso variable selection is sensitive to the regularization parameter and should be interpreted as identifying the most predictive subset, not the only relevant factors.
+The ML models were trained on CDC PLACES 2023 county-level estimates derived from BRFSS, which are themselves modeled from survey data — not direct clinical measurements.
+The models predict a BRFSS-derived estimate of mental distress, not a clinical prevalence rate.
+Any systematic bias in the BRFSS estimation methodology will propagate into the ML results.

+The models explain 29–48% of variance in mental distress (R² = 0.291–0.479), meaning more than half of county-level variation is driven by factors not captured in these predictors.
+Missing variables likely include income, poverty rate, provider density, substance use rates, and demographic composition — all of which were available in the Phase 1 WA analysis but not accessible nationally through the CDC PLACES API without a Census API key.

+Feature importance rankings (Random Forest) describe predictive power within this specific model and dataset, not causal mechanisms.
+A variable can be important for prediction without being a cause of distress.
+Lasso variable selection is sensitive to the regularization parameter (alpha = 0.1); different alpha values could retain different subsets of predictors.
+The three surviving variables (housing insecurity, physical inactivity, obesity) should be interpreted as the most predictive subset at this regularization level, not the only relevant factors.

+The logistic regression's 74.9% accuracy and the "14/39 WA counties classified high-risk" finding depend on the national median (17.2%) as the binary threshold.
+A different threshold would change the classification.
+The 17.2% cutoff is descriptive (half of counties above, half below), not a clinical or policy-relevant boundary.

+The longitudinal comparison (2020 → 2023) uses two different CDC PLACES releases with potentially different BRFSS estimation methodologies.
+Year-to-year changes should be interpreted as approximate trends, not precise measurements of change.

+### Intended Use

 This analysis is intended to support needs assessment, outreach planning, and resource prioritization.
 It is not intended for clinical diagnosis, individual-level inference, or definitive policy prescription.
 The findings are strongest when used alongside local expertise, program-level data, and community input.